Basic Orton-Gillingham Training Institute

 Since 1951, licensed teachers (regular education, special education, ELL, reading, speech/language, and Title 1), paraprofessionals, home educators, parents, and even grandparents have taken our training courses, which are designed to help those who struggle unexpectedly learning to read, write, and spell.

-To meet the needs of our diverse trainees we offer this course is two formats: entirely online and entirely in Rochester, MN
+To meet the needs of our diverse trainees we offer this course is two formats: entirely online and entirely in person (option for Rochester, MN or woodbury, mn)

 The Orton-Gillingham Approach, as taught by highly qualified Reading Center instructors, employs comprehensive, scientifically based reading instruction.
 During the Institutes, participants will learn the approach, the structure of the English language, and apply what's been learned by planning and teaching actual lessons.
 The training is intense but extremely valuable and life changing.
 Allow time in your schedule for a training of this magnitude.